3mdeb/news-and-ideas/blog/content/post/2020-06-30-trenchboot-grub-cbfs.md

 how it is related to TrenchBoot and GRUB?
 Answer is very simple.
 We prepare GRUB to support making operations on CBFS files (coreboot binaries) to create basis for possible LZ integration into coreboot's project.
-It means that in the feature, there will be possibility to have LZ already included in coreboot's binary.
+It means that in the future, there will be possibility to have LZ already included in coreboot's binary.
 However, it is not reliable to take 64kB of space (LZ size), if we can compress it and take only 16kB.
 GRUB's part is essential here.
 First, it must read coreboot binary file layout.
 Second, it must decompress LZ, so it is